Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 object.

 ### Data transformations

-**Comment** Mention what data transformations are used during training inluding normalisation.
-Say that to apply the model, data will need to be cropped and normalised using the mean and std in the export folder

 The program will perform several image transformations to the data during training to improve the robustness of the model.